Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Introduction

-Nowadays, through the high-precision observational data it is well known that the accelerating expansion of the universe is due to the mysterious form of energy called dark energy \cite{Re000,Re00,Re0,Re1,Re2,Re3,Re4,Re5,Re6}.
-This Dark energy exists in different forms among which we can cite cosmological constant \cite{Ri7,Ri8}, phantom \cite{Ri9,Ri10,Ri11,Ri12}, quintessence \cite{Ri13,Ri14}, K-essence \cite{Ri15,Ri16} and quintom \cite{Ri17,Ri18,Ri19}.
-The different forms of dark energy differ from each other by their equation of state $p=\rho_{q} \omega_{q}$ where $\omega_{q}$ is called state parameter.
-More information on these different candidates of dark energy are given in previous works \cite{Re5,Re7,Re8}.
-Quintessence is a dark energy candidate for which the state parameter is in the range of $-1\leqslant \omega_{q}\leqslant -1/3$ \cite{R4,Ri20}.
-The contradictory effects of a black hole and dark energy on the future of the universe, have pushed scientists to study the consequences of their co-existence in our universe.
-Studying the influence of dark energy on the behaviors of a black hole is actually investigated by more scientists \cite{R4,Ri20,Re9,Re10,Re11,Re12}.
+The works of Hubble on the universe observations shown that our universe is growing with time.
+But the question of the slow down of the rate of that growing due to the influence of gravity remains until that some astronomers like Walter Baade and Fritz Zwicky explored the super-novae phenomenon.
+The recent measurement of these studies prove that our universe is expanding too fast \cite{R108,R109,R1010}.
+Recently in $2011$, the crucial importance of this phenomenon has earned to physicists Saul Perlmutter, Brian P. Schmidt and Adam G. Riess the Nobel Prize for physics \cite{R109,R1010}.
+So,at the question what will be the final destiny of the Universe: Some say the world will end in fire, some say in ice?
+For us, Probably it will end in ice, if we are to believe this year’s Nobel Laureates in Physics.
+They have studied several dozen exploding stars, called super-novae, and discovered that the Universe is expanding at an ever-accelerating rate.
+The discovery came as a complete surprise even to the Laureates themselves.
+Through the high-precision observational data, it is well known that the accelerating expansion of the universe is due to the mysterious form of energy called dark energy \cite{Re000,Re00,Re0,Re1,Re2,Re201,Re3,Re4,Re5,Re6,Re701,Re702,Re703}.
+Like cosmological constant \cite{Ri7,Ri8}, more other candidates of dark energy described by an equation of state $p=\rho_{q} \omega_{q}$ are investigated today \cite{Ri9,Ri10,Ri11,Ri1101,Ri12,Ri13,Ri14,Ri15,Ri16,Ri17,Ri18,Ri19}.
+Quintessence is a dark energy candidate for which the state parameter $\omega_{q}$ is in the range of $-1\le \omega_{q}\le -1/3$ \cite{R4,Ri20}.
+The contradictory effects of a black hole and dark energy on the future of the universe have pushed scientists to study the consequences of their co-existence in our universe.
+Studying the influence of dark energy on the behaviors of a black hole is actually investigated by more scientists \cite{R4,Ri20,Re7,Re8,Re9,Re10,Re11,Re12}.